The $1.5 Billion Mega Millions Winner Still Hasn’t Claimed Their Prize

 — Greg Suskin (@GSuskinWSOC9) October 24, 2018

 USA Today reported last month that KC Mart owner CJ Patel said he had no knowledge of who purchased the winning ticket.
-Stores that sell the winning ticket are entitled to a one percent value of the proceeds, and Patel will receive the maximum share of $50,000, which he said he will share with his four employees.
+Stores that sell the winning ticket are entitled to a 1 percent value of the proceeds, and Patel will receive the maximum share of $50,000, which he said he will share with his four employees.

-According to the Daily Mail, after the April 21 deadline the jackpot will be distributed back to each participating state, getting back the money they each respectively contributed.
+According to the Daily Mail, after the April 21 deadline, the jackpot will be distributed back to each participating state, getting back the money they each respectively contributed.
 States are allowed to use their unclaimed lottery prizes differently, the Mega Millions website said.